echo000/Vex/README.md

 Death of the outsider support is WIP - Some assets fail to extract properly due to the compression format.

-Note that SEModel/Anim plugins are not directly supported in Maya or Blender anymore, thus would recommend using Cast.
+Note that SEModel/Anim plugins are not directly supported in Maya or Blender anymore, and would recommend using Cast.

 ## Requirements